osmandapp/web/main/docs/user/navigation/setup/gpx-navigation.md

 </TabItem>

 </Tabs>

-If a track has been created or imported into OsmAnd, it can be found in the track list in [My places](../../personal/myplaces).
-You can select the required file from the [available tracks](../../personal/tracks/manage-tracks.md), highlight it on the map, and then use it for navigation.

 Navigation on a track can be started using the quick action button in the [Track context menu](../../map/tracks/track-context-menu.md#quick-actions) (opened by selecting one of the [highlighted tracks](./route-navigation.md#history-of-previous-routes) on the map or by tapping a track file in the [My Places](../../personal/myplaces.md) section of the Main menu) or from the navigation menu, which is opened by tapping: